 2. Everything Separate (Independent Model)

 Each partner maintains their own accounts and they split shared expenses (rent, utilities, groceries) either 50/50 or proportionally based on income.
+For shared living situations, check our guide on fair expense splitting strategies.

 Best for: New relationships, couples who value independence, or situations where there's significant income disparity and proportional splitting feels fairer.